A phenomenological estimate of isospin breaking in hadronic vacuum polarization

 For the $\bar K K$ channel, a similar threshold enhancement occurs because the $\phi$ resonance is located very close to the $\bar K K$ threshold.
 In this case, we need to make sure that the decomposition of the kaon mass into $\Order(e^2)$ and $\Order(\delta)$ pieces matches the conventions in lattice QCD.
 Fortunately, the decomposition

-derived based on self energies that correspond to the elastic part of the Cottingham formula~\cite{Stamen:2022uqh,Cottingham:1963zz}, agrees well with typical schemes employed in lattice QCD, in particular Ref.~\cite{Borsanyi:2020mff}.
+derived based on self energies that correspond to the elastic part of the Cottingham formula~\cite{Stamen:2022uqh,Cottingham:1963zz}, agrees well with typical schemes employed in lattice QCD (for which, in addition, the scale setting needs to be specified), in particular Ref.~\cite{Borsanyi:2020mff}.
 The results for all mass corrections are summarized in the fourth panel of Table~\ref{tab:channels}.
 We also considered pion-mass effects in the $3\pi$ channel, but in this case the corrections are strongly suppressed by phase space.
 Moreover, one could think that the pion-mass dependence of the $\omega$ width~\cite{Dax:2018rvs} might play a role, but this effect cancels out at the level of the integral.